-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Survey to measure an increase in knowledge and awareness of career and college opportunities for students participating in the HCOE Career and College Resources Programs We surveyed students who participated in field trips and guest speaker experiences in the following Career and College Resources Programs: Health Career Exploration Project (HCEP), Trades Academy, and College Connect.
-Of those returned surveys, 96% of 80% of participants report increased knowledge and awareness of Career/College opportunities.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Survey to measure an increase in knowledge and awareness of career and college opportunities for students participating in the HCOE Career and College Resources Programs In 2021-22 we will develop a pre and post survey to determine whether the knowledge and awareness of Career/College opportunities have improved after participating in HCOE CCR programs.
+We surveyed students who participated in field trips and guest speaker experiences in the following Career and College Resources Programs: Health Career Exploration Project (HCEP), Trades Academy, and College Connect.
+Of those returned surveys, 96% of Our team surveyed that participated in work site field trips, classroom experiences, college visits and/or guest speaker experiences in Health Career Exploration Project (HCEP), Trades Academy, Mentorship Program, Career Exploration Basket 80% of participants report increased knowledge and awareness of Career/College opportunities.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 HCEP, 86% Trades, and 94% College Connect participants reported that they had an increased awareness of career and college opportunities after their experience than before.
+Project, and College Connect.
+Of those returned surveys, 100% of HCEP, 90% Trades, 100% Mentorship Program, 93% Basket Project, and 96% College Connect participants reported that they had an increased awareness of career and/or college opportunities after their experience than before.
 Continued partnerships with industry for career connections to establish ongoing work based learning placements.
 Currently HCOE CCR is partnered with 250 local industry partners to support career and college exploration for all Humboldt County school districts.
 In 2020-21 20 students participated in HCOE CCR internships.
-19 new industry partnerships have been formed during 2021-22 school year.
-Of those 19 partnership work sites, 12 students have been placed and supported with 50-hour or 100-hour internships.
-Establish a commitment and partnership agreements with key industry partners for ongoing work based learning placements.
+23 new industry partnerships have been formed during 2021-22 school year.
+Of those 23 partnership work sites, 12 students have been placed and supported with 50- hour or 100-hour internships.
+32 NEW industry partnerships were formed during 2022- 23 school year and 23 in 2021-22 During the 2022-23 school year, 10 students have been placed and supported in a work experience of at least 50-hour 27 students have been placed and supported in a work Establish a commitment and partnership agreements with key industry partners for ongoing work based learning placements.
 Target of 30 new partner agreements by 2023, (10 agreements per year) with a desired outcome of 60 internship placements per year by 2023.